Seub Nakhasathien: Early years

 Seub's father had been a hunter.
 In their home were pictures of his father as a young man with a dead tiger trophy and a pair of antelope horns.
 When Seub was a teenager, he hunted birds.
 Seub was expert at making illegal guns and using them to shoot birds despite his love of nature.
 He once shot and killed a baby bird leaving the chick's mother bereft.
 Sometimes Seub and his brother were given wild animals such as lemurs and gibbons to care for; many of them died due to improper treatment.
-Later, when he was in grade 9 in high school, Seub quit hunting animals as he became more mature.
+Seub quit hunting animals as he became more mature, when he was in grade 9 in high school.
 Seub later said, "We all have made mistakes."

 Seub was a perfectionist.
 No matter how small the task, he was compelled to accomplish it flawlessly.

 Education

 In 1959, after he finished Prathom 4 (grade 4 of primary school), he moved to attend St. Louise School (Chachoengsao) in Chachoengsao Province.
 He was not only a smart student, but he was also the best trumpet player at the school and an accomplished artist, drawing comic books for his friends to read.
 Because of his passion for the arts, Seub wanted to study architecture.
-But his university entrance examination result channelled him to the Faculty of Forestry at Kasetsart University, class of 35 from 1967 to 1971.
-Seub said that, at first, he did not want to study forestry, his fifth choice of study, but as he got accepted he told his mother that he should study there as he was not young anymore.
-His classmate and fourth year roommate at university said that Seub was a brilliant student, always sitting at the front of the class and taking notes together with drawings.
+But his university entrance examination result channelled him to the Faculty of Forestry at Kasetsart University, class of 35, from 1967 to 1971.
+Seub said that, at first, he did not want to study forestry--it was his fifth choice of major--but, when he got accepted, he told his mother that he should go, as he was not young anymore.
+His classmate and fourth year roommate at university said that Seub was a brilliant student, always sitting at the front of the class, taking notes that he illustrated with drawings.
 Seub was seen always reading books in the evening when his friends were partying and boisterous.
 Seub was serious about everything, even playing soccer; it was hard to get the ball through him and score.
 Seub was also an excellent swimmer and was on the university water polo team.

 Seub did not attend his graduation ceremony.
 He claimed that he did not have enough knowledge to receive the certificate.
 After graduation (1973-1974), he briefly worked at the National Housing Authority of Thailand.
 Then, he continued graduate studies in silviculture.
 In 1979, he was awarded a British Council scholarship for a master's degree at London University to study resource and environmental conservation.
-In 1989, he was accepted to study for a PhD at Cambridge University the United Kingdom but had to postpone that ambition when he was persuaded to accept the position of superintendent of the Huai Kha Khaeng Wildlife Sanctuary.
+In 1989, he was accepted to study for a Ph.D. at Cambridge University the United Kingdom but postponed that ambition when he was persuaded to accept the position of superintendent of the Huai Kha Khaeng Wildlife Sanctuary.